 The Commonwealth Ombudsman is an independent and impartial statutory official who can investigate government actions generally as well as the specific areas of immigration, some taxation, law enforcement, postal industry and overseas students.
-The Ombudsman is answerable only to Parliament and can only be removed by both houses of Parliament.
+The Ombudsman is answerable only to P

 Functions and roles

-The office of Commonwealth Ombudsman was established by the Ombudsman Act 1976 (Cth) (“OA (Cth)”) and began operation in July 1977.
-The ombudsman is appointed for a renewable term by the Governor-General and can only be removed from office following a vote of both Houses of Parliament.
+The office of the Commonwealth Ombudsman was established by the Ombudsman Act 1976 (Cth) (“OA (Cth)”) and began operation in July 1977.
+The Ombudsman is appointed for a renewable term by the Governor-General and can only be removed from office following a vote of both Houses of Parliament.

-The Commonwealth Ombudsman’s investigations are free for complainants and agencies, except for the Postal Industry Ombudsman role where Australia Post and private postal providers are required to pay for investigations, and the Private Health Insurance Ombudsman role where insurers pay a levy.
+The Commonwealth Ombudsman’s investigat-ions are free for complainants and agencies.
+Except, Australia Post and private postal providers are required to pay for investigations by the Postal Industry Ombudsman; and insurers pay a levy to the Private Health Insurance Ombudsman.

 Under the OA (Cth), the Commonwealth Ombudsman is also the: